Munn Ice Arena: Sell-out streak

-Munn Ice Arena was home to the NCAA's longest consecutive regular-season sell-out streak.
-On Dec.
-19, 1985, Michigan State produced a sell-out crowd versus Northern Michigan University.
-Michigan State went on to sell-out 323 consecutive regular season home games.
+Munn Ice Arena was home to the NCAA's longest consecutive regular-season sellout streak.
+On December 19, 1985, Michigan State produced a sellout crowd versus Northern Michigan University.
+Michigan State went on to sell out 323 consecutive regular-season home games.
 The streak ended on Oct.
-15, 2004 when Munn failed to fill to capacity for a game against St. Lawrence University.
+15, 2004, when Munn failed to fill to capacity for a game against St. Lawrence University.